ScooterDelta/react-vite-federation-playground/README.md

   - `npm install` in root
   - `npm run build --workspaces` (Runs in all workspaces)
     - `npm run build -w clients/mfe-one`
+- **NOTE**: Had to update the build target for vite to `esnext`
+  - This may cause browser incompatability - check min browser requirements with Matt.

 ### First Time Setup